One of the prettiest holiday cottages in Derbyshire, this is one for a crowd. It sleeps 12-14.

 This lovely house from the late 1600s makes a great day out for children of all ages.
 The Museum of Childhood is provides some wonderful interactive fun and maybe also a nostalgic look back for some of us.
 And as a special treat for all Mr. Darcy fans out there, Sudbury Hall featured in the BBC adaptation of Pride and Prejudice.

-Most holiday cottages in Derbyshire boast superb views and glorious scenery on their doorstep and this is especially so at the Old Angel.
+Most holiday cottages in Derbyshire boast superb views and glorious scenery on their doorstep and this is especially so at the Malt Shovel.
+Excellent walking and cycling on traffic free trails along with a pony trekking centre less than a mile away, and Carsington Lake’s water sports and fishing, all add up to a fine holiday.